-- .json.repository.full_name Specify this in the when section of the rule using if_match, to filter the events for the repo - .json.branches.name This field is to match only the status events happened on certain branches - .json.context This field is to match only the status events with certain check name, e.g. ci/circleci: yamllint - .json.state This field is to match only the status events with certain state, pending, success'(default), :code:'failure or error git_repo This context variable will be set to the name of the repo, e.g. myorg/myrepo branches A list of branches that contain the commit
+- .json.repository.full_name Specify this in the when section of the rule using if_match, to filter the events for the repo - .json.branches.name This field is to match only the status events happened on certain branches - .json.context This field is to match only the status events with certain check name, e.g. ci/circleci: yamllint - .json.state This field is to match only the status events with certain state, pending, success'(default), :code:'failure or error git_repo This context variable will be set to the name of the repo, e.g. myorg/myrepo

-- git_commit This context variable will be set to the short (7 characters) commit hash of the head commit of the push - git_status_context This context variable will be set to the name of the status, e.g. ci/circleci: yamllint - git_status_description This context variable will be set to the description of the status, e.g. Your tests passed on CircleCI!
+- branches A list of branches that contain the commit - git_commit This context variable will be set to the short (7 characters) commit hash of the head commit of the push - git_status_state This context variable will be set to the state of the status, e.g. pending, success, failure or error - git_status_context This context variable will be set to the name of the status, e.g. ci/circleci: yamllint - git_status_description This context variable will be set to the description of the status, e.g. Your tests passed on CircleCI!